elvybean/yandiya-cbm-library/README.md

 ## Getting Started

-### Knowledge Requirements
+### Knowledge Prerequisites

-The following knowledge is required to effectively contribute to this repo
+The following knowledge is required to effectively contribute to this repo:

 - Python basics and fundamentals
 - Array manipulation in python
 - openpyxl basics and fundamentals
   - OR csv library basics and fundamentals - as syntax between the two libraries are similar
 - Git and Github basics (obviously)

+###### If you lack any knowledge in these areas it is recommended you read up on them

 ### Dependencies